Information about Alfuzosin

 Latest prescription information about Alfuzosin.
-Learn how to pronounce the drug's name, its indications, dosage, how to take, when to take, when not to take, side effects, special precautions, its storage instructions and warnings if any when taken during pregnancy.
+Learn how to pronounce the drug's name, its indications, dosage, how to take, when to take, when not to take, side effects, special precautions, warnings and its storage instructions .
 Also listed are the International and Indian trade name(s) of the drug and its price list.

 Therapeutic Classification : BPH Agents

-This medication is an alpha-blocker, prescribed for benign prostatic hyperplasia (BPH) in men with an enlarged prostate.
-It works by relaxing the muscles in the prostate and bladder to allow urine to flow more easily.
+Alfuzosin is used to treat an enlarged prostate or benign prostatic hyperplasia (BPH) symptoms in men by relaxing the muscles in the prostate and bladder neck and helps to urinate easily.

-Warnings and Precautions : Caution should be exercised in patients with history of irregular heartbeat, prostate cancer, chest pain, low blood pressure, heart or kidney disease, any allergy, who are taking other medications, children, during pregnancy and breastfeeding.
+• Caution should be exercised in patients with history of irregular heartbeat, prostate cancer, chest pain, low blood pressure, heart or kidney disease, any allergy, who are taking other medications and children.

-Avoid driving a car or operate machinery and get up slowly from bed while taking this medication as it may cause dizziness and lightheadedness.
+Avoid driving a car or operating machinery and get up slowly from bed while taking this medication as it may cause dizziness and lightheadedness.

 Avoid situations in which injury could occur because of fainting.